Create an agent with Copilot Studio

 • What guidelines are there for entertainment expenses?

-Publish your copilot
+Publish your agent

 2. Select Settings at the top of the page.

 3. In the Settings pane, on the Security page, select Authentication.
-Then select the option for No authentication and Save the changes to the configuration (confirming that you want to enable access to the copilot for anyone).
+Then select the option for No authentication and Save the changes to the configuration (confirming that you want to enable access to the agent for anyone).

 4. Close the Settings pane.
 Then, view the Channels page.